ddev/ddev/docs/content/users/details/alternate-uses.md

     }
     ```

-10. `ddev start` and visit your site.
+10. Run [`ddev start`](../basics/commands.md#start) and visit your site.
 With some CMSes, you may also need to clear your cache.

 You may have to restart DDEV with `ddev poweroff && ddev start --all` if Let’s Encrypt has failed because port 80 is not open, or the DNS name is not yet resolving.
 (Use `docker logs ddev-router` to see Let’s Encrypt activity.)